Currencies Direct

 1.3 Quantitative Data

-This task included the usage of Google Analytics along with the digital analytics & insights team, according to six goals: Create login, Your details, Enter mobile number, Enter pin, Transfer terms, and Verification timer (all web, devices, app).
-Some correlations linked to the qualitative research done earlier were found.
+This work involved using Google Analytics in collaboration with the digital analytics and insights team, focusing on six key goals: Create login, Your details, Enter mobile number, Enter PIN, Transfer terms, and Verification timer (across web, mobile devices, and the app).

 ⚠️ Main concerns